V8

 Write a raw 64-bit unsigned integer, split into high and low 32-bit parts.

-For use inside of a custom serializer._writeHostObject()
+For use inside of a custom serializer._writeHostObject().

 M serializer.writeDouble(value)

-Write a JS number
+Write a JS number value.

-For use inside of a custom serializer._writeHostObject()
+For use inside of a custom serializer._writeHostObject().

 M serializer.writeRawBytes(buffer)